lm-sys/FastChat/docs/langchain_integration.md

 # Local LangChain with FastChat

-LangChain is a framework for developing applications powered by language models.
-It provides a set of tools, components and interfaces that simplify the process of creating applications that are supported by large language models (LLMs) and chat models.FastChat's OpenAI-compatible API server enables to use LangChain with open models seamlessly.
+[LangChain](https://python.langchain.com/en/latest/index.html) is a library that facilitates the development of applications by leveraging large language models (LLMs) and enabling their composition with other sources of computation or knowledge.
+FastChat's OpenAI-compatible [API server](openai_api.md) enables using LangChain with open models seamlessly.

 ## Launch RESTful API Server

-There are some differences while launching API server for LangChain.
+Here are the steps to launch a local OpenAI API server for LangChain.

 First, launch the controller